 - Your baby’s small intestine was damaged during a surgical procedure to treat another condition.

-- The movement inside your baby’s small intestine is unusually slow.
+- Movement inside your baby’s small intestine is unusually slow.

 Short bowel syndrome symptoms